|

 What if the network produced Climate Emergency spots and aired them on all major networks?
 A grain of truth would be heard, and an invitation to drop by T-CAN to join a lively presentation would be tendered.

-What if T-CAN was supported and energized by creative people, universities, producers, climate scientists, activists, politicians, movers and shakers, dreamers and futurists, and artists and musicians — as well as a world-wide audience of viewers in every country?
+What if T-CAN was supported and energized by creative people, universities, producers, climate scientists, activists, politicians, movers and shakers, dreamers and futurists, and artists and musicians — as well as a world-wide audience of viewers in every nation?

 What if T-CAN urged the whole world to renounce its incessant conversation about Global Warming, and instead started a new conversation that focused only on the rapid launch of potent heat-reduction solutions?